Leader of Maths Mr Mynett

 - We have high expectations for every child.

-- We teach fewer topics in greater depth.
+- We teach fewer topics, embedding them in greater depth.

 - We emphasise problem-solving and conceptual understanding.

 - The programme pulls together many established ideas and methods into one rigorous teaching approach.